 The Air Liquide dividend is paid in cash once a year after the General Shareholders’ Meeting which takes place in May.
 Air Liquide’s ex-date is around mid-May.

-A differentiating feature of Air Liquide is the high proportion of individual shareholders: together, 410,000 individual shareholders hold some 32% of the share capital at the end of 2017.
+A differentiating feature of Air Liquide is the high proportion of individual shareholders: together, more than 410,000 individual shareholders hold some 32% of the share capital at the end of 2018.

 Their loyalty is attributable to a long history of steady earnings growth, resulting from the constant development of Air Liquide’s markets and the solidity of its economic model.

 Air Liquide regularly does a scrip issue, usually every other year.
 The last one, 1 free share allocated for 10 shares, took place on October 4, 2017.
 These attributions are proposed by the Board of Directors and require the General shareholders meeting approval.
 Free shares receive the same voting rights, dividends and loyalty bonus as the shares held to receive them.

 29 scrip issues over the last 60 years